 The Royal Heights Playhouse, located at 2201 N. Florida, was the first home for JLT.
 A former movie house, it had neither seats nor heating.
 Patrons brought their own folding chairs.
 In 1945, JLT found a new home at the corner of 12th and Main at the Market Square.
 The new theatre was on the 2nd floor, above the city market and a saloon.

 In November 1946, JLT realized the need for its own building.
 With money raised by investments in Victory bonds, as well as a generous gift from George A. Spiva, the purchase of an old riding academy and twenty lots just north of Schifferdecker Park was made.
 The new theatre was named “Park Playhouse” and has since been the home of JLT.

 Today, Joplin Little Theatre proudly looks back on a rich history of continuous activity, presenting high quality productions to the people of the Four-State Area.
-The theatre operates on ticket sales, sponsorships and donations, and currently does not receive any support from taxpayers.
+The theatre operates on ticket sales, sponsorships and donations.